Who Must Be CCPA Compliant? Does It Apply To Me?

 If that’s the case, you’re likely wondering if you need to do anything further to become CCPA compliant.

-We strongly recommend you work with a professional developer who specializes in CCPA compliance to make sure you’ve covered everything.
-However, some additional steps you’ll need to take in order to become CCPA compliant if you are currently GDPR compliant are:
+We strongly recommend you work with a professional developer specializing in CCPA compliance to ensure you’ve covered everything.
+However, some additional steps you’ll need to take to become CCPA compliant if you are currently GDPR compliant are:

 - Add a “Do Not Sell My Personal Information” to your business website’s homepage.